Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 2. Contact the recipient

-To avoid the stop payment fee, try contacting the payment recipient instead.
+To avoid a stop payment fee, try contacting the payment recipient instead of asking your bank to cancel the check.
 If it’s a friend or family member, call them and ask them to wait to deposit or cash the check.
-Most loved ones will be understanding.

-However, if you used the check to pay your landlord or a contractor, you may have less luck asking them to hold off on depositing the money.
-If they accept other forms of payment, such as credit cards, you can request to pay that way and have them void the check.
+If you used a check to pay your landlord or a contractor, you may have less luck getting them to delay depositing it.
+But, if they accept other forms of payment – such as credit cards – you can request to pay that way and have them void the check.

-Just be careful with amassing high-interest credit card debt.
-It can quickly become more expensive (and dangerous to your credit) than a single returned check fee.
+Just be careful that you don’t end-up with high-interest credit card debt.
+Using a credit card that you cannot pay-off can quickly become more expensive than a single returned check fee.

 3. Contact your financial institution